 - 1. Configure the duration of camera events, for the concern that camera can be too frequently triggered. - 2.
 Enter the Pre- and Post-event recording time.
 The triggering events can be DI, DO, Motion detection, PIR, or Tampering detection.
-A recording length of 10 seconds of pre-event and up to 300 seconds of post-event can be configured. - The default recording stream is Main Stream.
+A recording length of 10 seconds of pre-event and up to 300 seconds of post-event can be configured. - 3.
+The default recording stream is Main Stream.
 You can still change the streaming characteristics.
-Note that you cannot assign the recording task to other video stream. - 4.
+Note that you can not assign the recording task to other video stream. - 4.
 Enable or disable audio recording.
-Note that audio transmission through HDMI - 5. cable is currently not available. - 6.
-Change the life expectancy of the recording data. - 7.
-You can apply a typical configuration to all cameras using the Apply to all cameras checkbox.
+Note that audio transmission through HDMI cable is currently not available. - 5.
+Change the life expectancy of the recording data.